tayo-k/bmd/content/derisk.md

 - Building in buffer in timelines for deliverables, to account for sundry unforeseen circumstances
 - Mitigating scope creep

 This is the very essence of de-risking a product.
 Guardrailing the delivery of the final product sets the foundation for more aggressive innovation and on-time (or near-time) delivery.
-As a practice DRE encompasses both the human and technical aspects of product delivery; it’s also an ongoing process that the entire engineering organization should be invested in.
+As a practice, DRE encompasses both the human and technical aspects of product delivery.
+It’s also an ongoing process that the entire engineering organization should be invested in.
 An individual or group tasked with DRE could draw up a grid that looks like so:

 |           | Discovery | Pre-planning | Planning | Development | Quality Assurance | Deployment |
 |-----------|-----------|--------------|----------|-------------|-------------------|------------|